Snegovikufa/cyprusrockseu/content/en/areas/dhiarizos/overview.md

 The Extreme View Cafe, located 1 km back up the road to Paphos, is highly recommended.

 Please be aware that birds sometimes nest in the top of the crack a third of the way up Khoros tis Siopis (main slab) and in the top of the flake half-way up Kalitechnis (main wall).
 Try to avoid these routes if it looks like this has happened (usually April through May).

+# Accommodation

+If you need accommodation during your stay, then check out the [Amazing Cyprus Glamping Domes](https://glamping-cy.com/) just 1km from Kourtelorotsos, on the right towards Kidasi.

 # Route Summary